What’s the difference between sorghum and molasses? How does sorghum grow? In fact, what is sorghum to begin with?

 Learn More: Swapping to Grain Sorghum in Alabama

 Sorghum cane is typically harvested during September and October.
 Many sorghum syrup producers extract the juice from freshly cut plants right in the field.
 The bright green juice then goes back to the mill, where it is kept, heated, in a holding tank.
 To avoid spoilage and produce the best syrup, they cook it the next day, thickening into light amber syrup that is then bottled.
 Ten gallons of raw sorghum juice yields about 1 gallon of syrup.

-One tablespoon of sorghum syrup supplies all of the average adult’s daily potassium needs.
+One tablespoon of sorghum syrup supplies 200 mg of potassium, 6 percent of the recommended daily value for the average adult.
 It’s also high in antioxidants, contains 300 mg of protein, 30 mg of calcium, 20 mg of magnesium and 11 mg of phosphorus – all in 1 tablespoon.
 In fact, it is 100 percent natural and contains no chemical additives of any kind.
 (Look for the “Sweet Sorghum” logo to ensure you’re purchasing 100 percent pure sweet sorghum.)